Highly available SQLite cluster with embedded NATS JetStream.

 3. Local Replicas

-- Use ha-sync SQLite extension to create local embedded replicas from a remote HA database.
+- Use the ha-sync SQLite extension to create local read-only replicas from a remote HA database.

 4. HA Client, PostgreSQL and MySQL Wire Protocol

-- MySQL and PostgreSQL functions are not supported.
+- MySQL- and PostgreSQL-specific functions are not supported.

 ha -r http://localhost:8080